About us

 Other

-National Blue Cross organisations offer a range of re-integration support services customized to the regions they serve, such as Drop in Centres, Solutions for Homelessness and Pre-Employment schemes.
+National Blue Cross organizations offer a range of re-integration support services customized to the regions they serve, such as Drop in Centres, Solutions for Homelessness and Pre-Employment schemes.
 They all aim at establishing an independent and meaningful life.

-Organisational Structure
+Organizational Structure

 Our main representative and deliberative organ is the General Assembly, the supreme decision making authority of the International Blue Cross.
-Each member organisation is entitled to send one representative to the Assembly.
+Each member organization is entitled to send one representative to the Assembly.
 The General Assembly congregates every four years, at which time it elects and delegates governing authority to the Network Committee (board) of the International Blue Cross.
 The General Assembly also makes decisions that provide direction and guidance on key issues affecting the strategy and activities of the Blue Cross movement worldwide.

 Network Committee